Reserve Study Services

 - Recommended HOA Funding Plan

 The HOA reserve inspection is conducted following a review of the documents that establish and identify all common area assets.
 Measurements are taken, and a summary inspection of the property is completed.
-Estimated life expectancies and life cycles of common area components are based on conditions that are readily accessible and visible at the time of the inspection.
+Estimated life of common area components are based on conditions that are readily accessible and visible at the time of the inspection.
 The inspection does not include any type of intrusion or intervention other than normal use and viewing of the components.

-Timing requirements for reserve studies differ with varying state legislation, but every association that has common area components should have an HOA Reserve Study prepared on a periodic basis.
+Timing requirements for reserve studies differ with varying state legislation.
+But, every association that has common area components should have an HOA Reserve Study prepared on a periodic basis.

 It’s very common for associations to have the Reserve Study updated annually.
 This happens for a multitude of reasons, including assessment changes and updated future cost estimates.